nix-community/projects/proposals/stdenv.md

 The NixOS Foundation mainly ensures funding for critical assets such as the binary cache, manages permissions in the GitHub organisation, and facilitates community activities.
 The Foundation board as a legal entity is not involved in technical decisions.

+Project governance has immensely gained in structure lately: In the past year, four of the eleven currently active community teams were formed, the NixOS Foundation board was restructured, and there exist plans for setting up paid support functions to ensure continued operations.

 ## How does this project handle security risks?
 Are there policies, procedures, or tools in place to minimize the introduction of vulnerabilities or undesired contributions?